 After activating the uploaded theme and heading over to the homepage of the site, you'll notice that things are still a bit off.
 The CSS isn't being applied.
 What gives?
 The problem is that after uploading the website's files to the server, the linked file paths are different than what's written in code.
 We need to set the correct path to our CSS files on the index page for them to be used.
 To get the path, we'll make use of the bloginfo() template tag.

-We fixed the paths to our CSS files, but there not the only asset files that our website is using.
-The website also makes use of some image files who's links we need to fix.
+We fixed the paths to our CSS files, but their not the only asset files that our website is using.
+The website also makes use of some image files whose links we need to fix.
 In this video, we use template tags to fix the paths to local images.

 The Loop is the heart of WordPress.
 In this lesson, we separate out the header, footer and sidebar from our blog posts so that WordPress' Loop can render our page content dynamic.
 In this way, they will be reusable!
 We'll be able to easily plug them on any page we want, giving the website a consistent look.